Back to Portfolio

 3-Sentence Thesis

-Solaris Energy Infrastructure is a Houston-based company that has pivoted from oilfield logistics into behind-the-meter power generation for AI data centers, riding the single most capital-intensive infrastructure buildout in history.
-The company operates ~2,200 MW of gas turbine capacity (scaling to 3,100 MW by 2029) under long-term contracts with hyperscalers including xAI (Elon Musk) and a second undisclosed investment-grade tech company, generating a pro forma EBITDA run rate exceeding $600M.
-However, the stock trades at a stratospheric 93x trailing PE and 22x EV/EBITDA on a still-nascent business with extreme customer concentration, heavy capital intensity, and unproven long-term unit economics, making it a compelling growth story at a price that leaves no margin of safety.
+Solaris Energy Infrastructure has pivoted from oilfield logistics into behind-the-meter power generation for AI data centers, deploying natural gas turbines at customer sites under long-term contracts in what may be the most capital-intensive infrastructure buildout in modern history.
+The company operates ~2,200 MW of gas turbine capacity (scaling to 3,100 MW by 2029) under 7-15 year contracts with hyperscalers including xAI and a second undisclosed investment-grade tech company, generating a pro forma EBITDA run rate exceeding $600M.
+At $65.62, the stock now trades at 102x trailing earnings and 25x EV/EBITDA -- even more stretched than our March review -- making this a compelling business at a price that demands extraordinary patience from a value investor.

 Metric Value Assessment